karuppiah7890/blog/content/posts/testcontainers-part-1-an-introduction-to-a-new-way-of-integration-testing.md

 If that seems like a simple and plausible solution and you are probably already using it and are happy with it.
-I think you can just move on to a different blog post :) :p I'm serious, because things are going to get a bit complicated from here.
+I think you can just move on to a different blog post :) :p I'm serious.
+Things are going to get a bit complicated from here.
+There's going to be lot of brainstorming, thinking out loud and raw ideas.
+Many may seem pretty complicated 😅

 Now, if you are curious to know more and also other ways to run integration tests, you can read on. ;)